Methods of extracting firmware from IoT devices – Part Two

 This is a non-exclusive list of changes I have found so far:

-• The root shell is tcsh and not the OpenWrt default of Busybox/ash.
+and not the OpenWrt default of Busybox/ash. - Used a modified

-• Used a modified dts file, OpenWrt, and the files from Dusun do not have the correct SPI and partition entries/offsets.
+file, OpenWrt, and the files from Dusun do not have the correct SPI and partition entries/offsets. - Addition of:

 S99site_manager -> ../init.d/site_manager